 The City will continue to work collaboratively with the Songhees Nation as the project progresses through detailed design and to explore opportunities for collaboration on other park initiatives.

-Construction on the park expansion is planned to begin in spring 2021.Go to Top
+Construction on the park expansion is planned to begin in fall 2021.Go to Top